seosgithub/BooJS/README.md

 When you need to test javascript code that needs to run in a browser but don't necessarily need to test the UI components.

-### What's Fittr?

-Fittr is a SaaS company that focuses on providing personalized workouts and health information to individuals and corporations through phenomenal interfaces and algorithmic data-collection and processing.

 * * *

 ### Creator